Positive definiteness constraints of effective scalar potential in Georgi-Machacek Model: Positive definiteness constraints of effective scalar potential

-Current bounded-from-below constraints are imposed by requiring that the tree-level scalar potential is positive definite at large field values~\cite{GM58}.
-Given that the quartic terms dominate the tree-level scalar potential at large field values, the quadratic and cubic terms in the potential~(\ref{eq:GMpot}) can be safely neglected when the bounded from below conditions are imposed.
-The quartic terms in the scalar potential can be rewritten as
+Current BFB constraints require positive definiteness of tree-level scalar potential at large field values~\cite{GM58}.
+General analysis of necessary and sufficient tree-level BFB conditions for models containing $SU(2)_L$ triplets have been established in~\cite{Moultaka:2020dmb}.
+Given that quartic terms dominate the tree-level scalar potential at large field values, the quadratic and cubic terms in Eq.~(\ref{eq:GMpot}) become negligible when imposing BFB constraints.
+The quartic terms in the scalar potential are